suculent/esp8266-nRF-remote/README.md

 ### KY-041 Stepper Connection

 > TODO: FIX this, stepper should not be on D1/D2 which is breaking OLED display on Transmitter!
-> Problem: D1/D2 is used by OLED, D8 is used by SPI lib as SS, D0 is empty but wakeup/upload blocker... all that remains is RX(3)/TX(1)!
+> Problem: D1/D2 is used by OLED, D0 is empty but wakeup/upload blocker... all that remains is RX(3)/TX(1) and D8
 > Possible solution: calibrate position with SW on D0 and add 3D-printed end-stop if needed

 CLK -> D1
 DT -> D2
+SW -> D8

 ### nRF24 Connection for Transmitter